Gomoa East (Ghana parliament constituency)

 Gomoa East is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Desmond De-Graft Paitoo is the member of parliament for the constituency.
 Gomoa East is located in the Gomoa district of the Central Region of Ghana.

 Boundaries

 The seat is located entirely within the Gomoa district of the Central Region of Ghana.